This document is displaying all the required keys

 steps:

-# container as PARAMETER_<TAG_NAME>.
+# container as PARAMETER_<KEY_NAME>.

 # As shown below this step will execute a plugin that needs two fields: